PEDRO PULLS THROUGH!

 Detective-Inspector Martin, of the C.I.D., soon found things that bewildered him utterly at Seaview House, the house where James Craddock had died on the night of the thirteenth.
 There were marks on the lawn, for instance, deep marks that at first he had taken for footprints, but which were like no human footprints that Martin had ever seen.

-And to the local inspector he said, with a grunt: "This is a case for Blake.
+"This is a case for Blake.
 I'll try to get him down."

 He went to the telephone, got a trunk-call through to London, and was soon in eager conversation with someone at the other end of the hundred-mile wire.
 It was clear to the local man that this was none other than Sexton Blake, the famous detective of Baker Street.